crossplane/crossplane/design/design-doc-template-stacks-experience.md

 * Updating the stack manager / shared controller.
 Eventually we'll need a controller version, and knowing that seems good enough for now.
-* Setting status in the CRD.
+* Setting status in the render request.
 This would be nice to have, but it seems independent from the other stuff we're working on.
 It duplicates information already in the system, so it's not a topmost priority at this time.

 Also out of scope is the internal representation of configuration, and the implementation of the stack manager.
 See the [complementary internals-oriented Template Stack design doc](https://github.com/crossplaneio/crossplane/blob/master/design/one-pager-template-stacks.md) for those details.

-## Terms

-* A **render request** is an instance of a CRD recognized by the Template Stack.
-It tells the stack that some configuration is desired.
-* A **template** is a chunk of configuration which will be reused by the Template Stack to create configuration.
-* A **render** is the configuration which is the output of the stack's controller in response to a render request.
-The configuration is created by processing the stack's input templates using the desired engine, and using the render request for context.
-* **Behaviors** are the configuration settings for a Template Stack.
-  For example, so that its controller knows how to respond to a render request of a known type.

 ## How to read this document